bartbartelds/obsidian-writing/2024-07-15 GlobeSoup inspired by Art.md

 We remained friends and kept in touch.
 Neither of us seemed able to let go, not fully.
 In my mind she turned into a simpler creature from a simpler time - ambitious, beautiful, nurturing.
 And so did I. Without a need to open up and explore, life was easier.

 Eventually she began dating.
-I didn't, not really.
+I never did, not really.
 I felt she was brave for putting herself in a position to be hurt.
 And hurt she was.
 She was lied to.
 Gaslit.
 Stalked.
 Raped.
 She told me bits and pieces whenever we met, which happened with time.
 I couldn't be there for her then any more than I could before.
-She resented me that.
-I can't say I blame her.
+She resented me for that.
+I felt that was understandable.

+She became hard in her thoughts and reasoning.